MrVisionaryGenius/MrVisionaryGenius/README.md

 ## 😄 Fun Facts About Me

 - I love reading books and comics, especially sci-fi and fantasy genres.
-- I enjoy playing video games, chess, and Football.
+- I enjoy playing video games, and Football.
 - I'm interested in learning new languages and cultures.